guildai/guildai/guild/tests/namespaces.md

 Each of these fully qualified package names refers to a different package.
 The first refers to the `mnist` project on PyPI.
 The second refers to `gpkg.mnist` on PyPI.
-The third refers to a local modelfile distribution in a directory named `mnist`.
+The third refers to a local guildfile distribution in a directory named `mnist`.

 Guild namespaces are manged with the `guild.namespace` module: